aaronhuggins/node-libas2/docs/Tests.md

 # AS2MimeNode

-should be verified by openssl.
+signed should be verified by openssl.

 ```js
 ;async () => {